imipolexg/heroku-buildpack-configurator/README.md

-This configuration file will edit the file `file_name` and replace all occurences of `replace-this-string` with `with-this-string`, and `replace-this-other-string=with-this-other-string` etc. The filename must be the first field, followed by a space, followed by a `KEY=VALUE` pair.
+This configuration file will edit the file `file_name` and replace all occurences of `replace-this-string` with `with-this-string`, and `replace-this-other-string` with `with-this-other-string` etc. The filename must be the first field, followed by a space, followed by a `KEY=VALUE` pair.
 There can be no spaces in the whole of the `KEY=VALUE` pair (I realize this reduces the usefulness of the script and plan to remove this restriction in a later version, for now this suffices for my own purposes).

 In order to find the configuration file, the buildpack expects the environment variable `CONFIGURATOR` to contain the (relative) path of the configuration